asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## The Importance of Team-Owned Tests

 Organizations that outsource testing to another team or department to try to _"free up development teams"_ to focus on features miss the point.
 The best tests are the ones that can probe within the boundaries of the system.
 When testing is outsourced to another group or QA department (who aren't experts in the code that is being tested) they can only test from the perimeter.
-The book Accelerate, which describes the science and research behind high-performing and successful software teams, concluded that automated tests that were outsourced to another team or organization showed no correlation to organizational performance.
+The book _Accelerate_, which describes the science and research behind high-performing and successful software teams, concluded that automated tests that were outsourced to the QA department or another team showed no correlation to organizational performance.

 > Developers primarily create and maintain acceptance tests, and they can easily reproduce and fix them on their development workstations.
 It’s interesting to note that having automated tests primarily created and maintained either by QA or an outsourced party is not correlated with IT performance.
 The theory behind this is that when developers are involved in creating and maintaining acceptance tests, there are two important effects.
 First, the code becomes more testable when developers write tests.
 This is one of the main reasons why test-driven development (TDD) is an important practice—it forces developers to create more testable designs.
 Second, when developers are responsible for the automated tests, they care more about them and will invest more effort into maintaining and fixing them.
 >_**&mdash;Nicole Forsgren, Jez Humble, Gene Kim - Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations - Chapter 4**_